michael8rown/ansible/README.md

 ### Step 1: Pre-installation tasks

-The Arch iso does not ship with git.
+The Arch iso does not ship with `git`.
 Therefore, the first task is to install it with

 ```
 pacman-key --init